 Sometimes I like to take a purist, from-scratch approach with my recipes.
 And other times I just want dinner on the table as soon as possible.

-This soup takes a big shortcut: it's made with pumpkin from a can.
-Most veggies I like to use fresh, but pumpkin is a bit of project to prep, and over the years I've realized that canned pumpkin actually makes better pumpkin soup.
+Most veggies I like to use fresh, but pumpkin is a bit of project to prep, and over the years I've realized that canned pumpkin actually makes the best pumpkin soup.

 What You'll Need